kolonialno/metrics-python/README.md

 ### Strawberry

-The Prometheus extension needs to be added to the schema to instrument GrapQL operations.
+The Prometheus extension needs to be added to the schema to instrument GraphQL operations.

 ```python